Updated September 7, 2020

 The 9/11 Memorial opened in 2011 and the Museum in 2014 in downtown Manhattan.
 Whenever I was in the area I would circle the periphery warily but never entered.
 Soon I began to feel guilty for NOT going, like I was not honoring the victims.
 I eventually talked myself into visiting but with enormous apprehension.

-The wall with the names and pictures of the victims was devastating.
+The wall with the names and pictures of the victims was devastating for me.
 Those names…those faces…so familiar to me.
 I knew these people well although I had never met them.
 I went to school with people named Wong, Hernandez, Pecorelli, Holohan and Rosenzweig.
 I dated people named Tobin and Gutierrez.
-My colleagues in the North Tower were named Yee, Kumar, Chan and O’Neill.
+My colleagues in the North Tower were named Yee, Kumar, Aboud and O’Neill.
 What were their thoughts on that Tuesday morning as they prepared for work?
 These were my fellow “New Yawkers” with families and errands to run.
 Ordinary people who suddenly found themselves in extraordinary circumstances.
 People with hopes, plans, loves and dreams left forever unfulfilled.

-I know people that still refuse to go to the museum.
+I know some people still refuse to go to the museum.
 I understand.
 Although all aspects of that day are covered with dignity and compassion, it is still difficult and counter intuitive to deliberately expose yourself to a situation you know will be painful.
 It is very much an individual decision that you can address only when you feel ready.
 Nevertheless, I’m glad I did go.
 I really do feel that I somehow honored the victims and for that little sliver of comfort, I am grateful.

 - Research and book your flight with Skyscanner.
 I have found them to be the best because they list all airlines including the budget ones.
 You are always sure of having researched all options.
 You can also book your car rental through Skycanner.